-Popularly referred to as “Nido” or “Nest”, the infant Montessori environment is a serene, loving sanctuary where they can explore without restriction and feel secure.
+Popularly referred to as “Nido” (it is an Italian word that means “nest” capturing the idea of warmth and security), the infant Montessori environment is a serene, loving sanctuary.
 The environment is separated into sections for living/playing, eating, sleeping and diapering.
-Unlike traditional day cares, the Nido environment is free of high chairs, playpens, jumpers or other containers.
-Instead you will see:
+Unlike traditional settings, the Nido environment is free of high chairs, playpens, jumpers or other containers.

 We welcome children as young as 12 weeks old and have them continue with us till they turn 16 months old and move up to the young toddler environment.